MiraCostaCS/CS112-L08-Loteria-Event-Handling/README.md

 ## **List of Requirements/Steps:**
 0. Familiarize yourself with the code
 	- `LoteriaCard` is given to you, no edits will be necessary in this file
-	- Remind yourself about the requirements for JavaFX applications, their sturcture, and how to get a GUI working
+	- Remind yourself about the requirements for JavaFX applications, their structure, and how to get a GUI working
 1. Get the look down
 	- Focus first on laying out all the GUI components, not necessarily looking exactly the same as the working screenshot but just the components themselves.
 Get basic things like the size and locations working correctly so that it resembles the wireframe
 		- Specifically, the `VBox` layout containing the `titleLabel`, `cardImageView`, `messageLabel`, and `drawCardButton`.
 You can add the `gameProgressBar` now but it's for the Hacker Challenge, so you can wait till the end